NairodGH/ComputerVision/README.md

 - training then validating the model,
 - exporting it to ncnn's bin and param.

-You can find in /tools the config file and python scripts I used/made during this process.

 The next step was to make it work with my android application's JNI NCNN, which it supports, but unlike object detection doesn't simply output the highest confidence bounding box with the associated class.\
 Instead it returns the raw feature tensor from the model’s last layer, which represents dense predictions for every grid cell across all FPN (Feature Pyramid Network) levels:
 | Level | Stride | Feature Map Size (640×640 input divided by stride) | Detects        |